sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

 Split By Multiple Expressions
 ----------------------------------------

 Below is a sample workflow which contains ``Split By Multiple Expressions`` processor in Fire Insights.
-It demonstrates usage of ``Split By Multiple Expressions`` node to split incoming datasets into multiple datasets based on different expressions.
+It demonstrates the usage of ``Split By Multiple Expressions`` node to split incoming datasets into multiple datasets based on different expressions.
 An output dataset is created for each expression.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Datasets.
-This node takes two Dataframes as input and creates three Dataframes as output.
+*	Reads incoming datasets.
+This node takes two DataFrames as input and creates three DataFrames as output.
 *	Splits incoming datasets into multiple datasets based on different expressions using ``Split By Multiple Expressions`` node.
 An output dataset is created for each expression.
-*	First output dataset contains rows that meet the first condition specified by the expression, Second dataset for the second expression and so on.
+*	First output dataset contains rows that meet the first condition specified by the expression, second dataset for the second expression and so on.
-*	Prints output datasets using Print node.
+*	Prints output datasets using the Print node.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/splitbymulexp-workflow.png
    :alt: splitting_userguide
    :width: 90%

-**Incoming dataset**
+**Incoming Dataset**

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/splitbymulexp-incoming-dataset1.png
    :alt: splitting_userguide